game-ci/documentation/docs/github/v2/15-deployment/android.md

 In order to automate submission to the Google Play store, Google requires you to have already manually uploaded a version of your app to the Google Play Console.
 You also need to get your app out of the "Draft" status if you want to deploy anything but draft releases.

 To begin, build your game in Unity.
-Ensure that the "TODO" checkbox is checked in the TODO settings, and that the keystore from the previous step is selected in the Publishing Settings section of the Player Settings.
+Ensure that the "Build App Bundle (Google Play)" checkbox is checked in the Build Settings, and that the keystore from the previous step is selected in the Publishing Settings section of the Player Settings.
 If both of these are correct, your build should produce an `.aab` file that has been signed with your upload key.

 In the Google Play Console, select "Internal Testing" from the left-side menu (or an alternate track if you want to do a public production or beta released).
 Click "Create new release", and drag in an AAB you've manually built in Unity (or an existing GitHub Actions workflow).
 Fill out the rest of the required fields, then click Save.